getbraincloud/braincloud-unreal-unit-tests/README.md

 This project will not open in older versions of Unreal Engine (assets will appear to be missing).
 Make sure that VaRest is the correct version.
 You can get this third-party plugin through MarketPlace or GitHub.

 Open BCSubsystem.uproject by double-clicking or within engine.
 Build at command-line by exporting the correct paths in autobuild/runtest.sh or autobuild/runtest.bat.

+#### Older Versions
+There is a braincloud-unreal branch on github that runs in UE 4.27 using the same brainCloud plugin. https://github.com/getbraincloud/braincloud-unreal/tree/ue4-tests